-Baylor College of Medicine's fifth annual 2022 Center of Excellence in Health Equity, Training and Research (COE) Summer Research Summit will be held Tuesday, May 17, 2022.
-The conference theme will be Academic-Community Partnerships: Change Agents for Advancing Health Equity
+Baylor College of Medicine's sixth annual 2023 Center of Excellence in Health Equity, Training and Research (COE) Summer Research Summit was held Tuesday, May 16, 2023.
+The conference theme was Achieving Environmental Justice: Removing Systemic Barriers and Disparities in Healthcare.

-The 2022 Summit will be offered via the Whova virtual conference platform
+The 2023 Summit was offered via the Whova virtual conference platform

 This conference is open to physicians and other healthcare professionals (including academic and private practice physicians, nurses, physician assistants, social workers, etc.), residents and postdoctoral fellows, biomedical scientists, public health and other government officials, students (including undergraduate and high school students), healthcare system leaders and administrators, not-for-profit organizations and community members nationwide who are committed to workforce diversity in the health and biomedical sciences and bringing quality healthcare to underserved and under-represented populations in the United States.

 The summit will address current health equity research, training, clinical care, and outreach initiatives and offer an opportunity for connecting with allies and partners working the field of health equity to reduce health disparities.

 This program is intended for both Baylor College of Medicine and external audiences interested in advancing health equity and diversity and inclusion in healthcare including healthcare providers and trainees, biomedical scientists, social workers, nurses, individuals involved in talent acquisition and development such as hiring managers (HR professionals), supervisors, college and hospital affiliate leadership and administrators, and diversity and inclusion practitioners.

 At the conclusion of the activity, participants should be able to: